DALAI-FIN/dalai-fin.github.io/index_en.md

   <div class="background-text">
     <h3>Funded by SRC</h3>
     <p>
-      Funded by the Strategic Research Council Finland (SRC), DALAI-FIN is a multidisciplinary research project belonging to the SKILLS programme.
-The SRC funds high-quality scientific research of major societal relevance and impact, striving to find concrete solutions to complex challenges.
+      Funded by Strategic Research Council Finland (SRC), DALAI-FIN is a multidisciplinary research project belonging to the SKILLS Research Programme.
+      The SRC funds scientific research of major societal relevance and impact, striving for concrete solutions to complex challenges.
       SRC operates under the Research Council of Finland.
       <br><br><a class="page-link" href="https://research.fi/en/results/funding/84359" target="_blank" rel="noopener">
         Read the funding decision (research.fi) ↗
       </a>